What is the Simplified Winding Up Programme?

-If the company is discharged from the SWUP in this manner, the Official Receiver will lodge a notice of the discharge in the Government Gazette and on the designated website.
+If the company is discharged from the SWUP in this manner, the Official Receiver will lodge a notice of the discharge in the Government Gazette and on the Ministry of Law website.

-If you manage a micro or small company that has become insolvent and wish to wind up the company, you should strongly consider applying for the SWUP while it is available.
+If you manage a small or micro company that has become insolvent and wish to wind up the company, you should strongly consider applying for the SWUP while it is available.
 This is because it removes otherwise onerous requirements from the creditors’ voluntary winding up process, such as calling a meeting of creditors and appointing a liquidator.

 However, it is important to bear in mind the other options available depending on the specific situation your company may be in.
 For example, if the company is still solvent, you may consider a members’ voluntary winding up instead, or if you wish to avoid winding up the company, the simplified debt restructuring programme will be more appropriate.

 In deciding when and how to cease your company’s business, it is strongly advisable to consult a corporate lawyer on the best option available to you to do so.
 A corporate lawyer will be able to advise you on what winding up procedures are applicable to your company and their requirements.

 If you decide to proceed with the SWUP, the lawyer will be able to assist you in providing the required information in your application.
 This is especially important as failing to disclose information or making a false statement can result in the SWUP application failing or even criminal liability.

 A corporate lawyer will also be able to assess whether the liquidator is acting appropriately in realising the assets of your company and paying creditors, and will be best positioned to appeal against unfavourable decisions of the liquidator.